When it comes to adding text on your slide, there is no “golden rule” but less is considered more.

 Tools you may find helpful when adding your content are as follows.

-UsingEnglish.com – this site claims to specialise in English as a second language, and they say they have a large collection of tools and resources for all who need to use them.
+UsingEnglish.com – this site claims to specialize in English as a second language, and they say they have a large collection of tools and resources for all who need to use them.

 Worditout.com – this site offer users a tool for generating what are called Word Clouds that are created from text that you provide.